Informal Anarchist Federation: International activity

-Although the Informal Anarchist Federation in Italy has existed for some time, in recent years several groups around the world have used the moniker to claim responsibility for their own attacks on government and corporate targets, including arson in Russia, Argentina, Indonesia and the United Kingdom.
+Starting in the 2010s, several groups around the world used the FAI moniker to claim responsibility for their own attacks on government and corporate targets, including arson in Russia, Argentina, Indonesia, and the United Kingdom.
 In May 2012, FAI cells in the UK announced their intention to "paralyze the national economy" during the 2012 Summer Olympics in London.
-This warning followed an attack by the British based FAI cell May 22 Group on trainlines outside Bristol that succeeded in disrupting the rail system, and an arson attack against the Lord Mayor of Bristol, Geoff Gollop.
-On 3 January 2013 an FAI group set fire to a transmitter in Bath, U.K resulting in television and radio outages to 80,000 homes.
-On 25 November 2014 a group calling itself the F.A.I.
-Torches in the Night – Earth Liberation Front claimed responsibility for setting fires that destroyed 5 luxury cars in the Bristol suburb of Long Ashton.
+This warning followed an attack by the British based FAI cell May 22 Group on trainlines outside Bristol that succeeded in disrupting the rail system, and an arson attack against the Lord Mayor of Bristol Geoff Gollop.
+On 3 January 2013, an FAI group set fire to a transmitter in Bath, Somerset, resulting in television and radio outages to 80,000 homes.
+On 25 November 2014, a group calling itself the FAI Torches in the Night – Earth Liberation Front claimed responsibility for setting fires that destroyed 5 luxury cars in the Bristol suburb of Long Ashton.

 On 29 May 2012, four Bolivian youths were arrested in connection with a dynamite attack on a Bolivian military barracks and the bombing of a car dealership throughout May.
 The FAI claimed responsibility for both incidents.

-During a security briefing regarding the FAI, an Italian intelligence official cited Greece, Spain, Mexico and Chile as other countries in which the FAI was spreading networks into.
-The similarities in ideology between the Italian FAI and a Mexican group involved in a parcel bombing that seriously injured two nanotechnology researchers has been noted elsewhere.
+During a security briefing regarding the FAI, an Italian intelligence official cited Greece, Spain, Mexico, and Chile as other countries in which the FAI was spreading networks into.
+The similarities in ideology between the Italian FAI and a Mexican group involved in a parcel bombing that seriously injured two nanotechnology researchers was noted elsewhere.
 In September 2012, an FAI group in Mexico claimed responsibility for the shooting deaths of three municipal police officers in Mexico City.

-In addition, the Informal Anarchist Federation has ideological ties with Greek anarchist groups.
-FAI cells have named themselves after Olga Economidou, a currently imprisoned member of Conspiracy of Fire Nuclei, and Lambros Foundas, a member of Revolutionary Struggle who died in a shoot-out with Greek police in 2010.
+In addition, the FAI developed ideological ties with Greek anarchist groups.
+FAI cells have named themselves after Olga Economidou, an imprisoned member of the Conspiracy of Fire Nuclei, and Lambros Foundas, a member of Revolutionary Struggle who died in a shoot-out with Greek police in 2010.
 A document from imprisoned Conspiracy of Fire Nuclei members cites the Italian FAI as an inspiration for their own activity.
-Consequently, the FAI has praised Conspiracy of Fire Nuclei, stating "Conspiracy’s project, like ours, is based on the action and methods of revolutionary violence."
+Consequently, the FAI praised the Conspiracy of Fire Nuclei, stating "Conspiracy's project, like ours, is based on the action and methods of revolutionary violence."